Choosing the best technology software and apps to run your nonprofit is vital to maximizing every dollar entrusted to you by your stakeholders.

 What is the customer service support for the software providers we are paying for?

-What are our must have/immediate organization need?
-What is our long-term wish list?
+What are our must have/immediate organization needs?
+What is our long-term wishlist?

 Completing this step will save you future headaches, wasted time, and money.

 2 | Define Your Technology Must Have Criteria and Wish List

 Once you and your team have brainstormed your current technology pain points, narrow down the information to a must have list and a wishlist with 5-6 target areas and budget goals to use in researching and evaluating various software and apps.